 Hi everyone!
 You may remember from my Paralysis By Perfectionism post, the lovely picture of my kitchen pantry closet.
 To say the least, it was a mess!
 Well, after a lot of hard work, it’s not a mess anymore!
 Today, I’m going to show you what I did, and share some tips for how to organize a pantry.

-I love being organized, but I’m also the type of person who is all or nothing.
-Meaning if I can’t do something really well, then I don’t get it done at all.
+I love being organized, but I’m also an all or nothing type of person.
+Meaning if I can’t do something really well, then I don’t do it at all.
 Every time I would open the pantry closet door, I would think – I need to get this closet cleaned out.
 Then I would close the door again, and it never happened.
+I needed to be in the mood, and have the time to get the pantry organized the way I wanted it.

 You can see that there is no rhyme or reason to what’s on each shelf.
 There are cleaning products next to Kleenex, which is next to food.
 It was a mess.
 Every time I would get groceries, things just got shoved anywhere I could find space on a shelf.